CarsonWoodside/BlindSideTrading-tracker/README.md

 # BlindSide Card Tracker

-A modern, responsive web application for sports card collectors to track their collections, monitor set completion, and manage duplicates.
+A modern, responsive web application for Blindside card collectors to track their collections, monitor set completion, and manage duplicates.
 Built with React and Vite, it features a clean UI with dark mode support and local persistence.

 ## 🚀 Features